 Create a business plan: Nobody talks about this, but it’s so important!
 If you want to find success, you need to treat your travel blog just like any other business.
 How are you going to find success?
 How will you monetise your site?
 How will you build an audience?
 Where do you want to be in three months?
 Or in a year?
 Which companies do you want to work with?
 Where do you want to be featured?
 Start thinking long-term, write down your goals, and start working towards them from day one.

-Get Google Analytics: You’ll want to be able to record how many people visit your site each day, so Google Analytics is a must.
+Install Google Analytics: You’ll want to be able to record how many people visit your site each day, so Google Analytics is a must.
 This will allow you to track your traffic and find out more about your readers.
 Don’t get obsessive over it though!
 It’s far too easy to waste an entire day staring at your live analytics.
 Check every couple of days to see which posts are receiving traffic and whether it’s increasing or decreasing over time.